MSc Quantitative Finance

 Derivatives & Treasury Management

-The aim of this class are to provide a strong grounding in derivatives that may be used to manage the financial risks faced by individuals, financial institutions and business corporations.
+The aim of module is to provide a strong grounding in derivatives that may be used to manage the financial risks faced by individuals, financial institutions and business corporations.
 It places an emphasis on corporate treasury management and the role of derivatives in managing treasury risk.

 List B